C2SM/c2sm.github.io/models/cosmo.md

 parent: Models
 ---

-# COSMO: A non-hydrostatic limited-area atmospheric weather and climate model
+# COSMO
-The COSMO model is a limited area, non-hydrostatic model developed by a collaboration of National Weather Services called the [COSMO Consortium](http://www.cosmo-model.org/).
+The COSMO model is a limited area, non-hydrostatic model developed by a collaboration of National Weather Services called the [Consortium for Small-scale Modeling](http://www.cosmo-model.org/).

 ## Access
-In order to get access to the [COSMO repository hosted on the C2SM-RCM GitHub organization](https://github.com/C2SM-RCM/cosmo), please contact support@c2sm.ethz.ch.
+In order to get access to the [COSMO repository](https://github.com/C2SM-RCM/cosmo) hosted on the C2SM-RCM GitHub organization, please contact support@c2sm.ethz.ch.

-## Compile
+## Configure and compile
 Spack takes care of configuring and building COSMO.
 For detailed instructions, please consider the official spack-c2sm [documentation](https://c2sm.github.io/spack-c2sm/v0.18.1.11/QuickStart.html#cosmo).

-## Toolset
+## Related tools
+In the [Tools](https://c2sm.github.io/tools) section, you will find relevant tools for working with COSMO:
 * [**Extpar:**](https://c2sm.github.io/tools/extpar.html) External parameters for the COSMO-grid (preprocessing)
 * [**int2lm:**](https://c2sm.github.io/tools/int2lm.html) The interpolation software for the COSMO-model (preprocessing)
+* [**Processing Chain**](https://c2sm.github.io/tools/processing_chain.html) Python scripts for the workflow with COSMO

 ## Documentation